tztztztz/php-no-slam-cache/README.md

 1. First process/thread fails to read resource from the cache, then begins to create resource, it will take few seconds and a lot of server power: processor/memory/io.

-1. In the meantime, when first process is creating the resource, other processes/threads are trying to read cache, fails, and doing the same work what process/thread nr 1 is doing, because there is no such thing like synchronization builded into most of the cached systems available for PHP.
+1. In the meantime, when first process is creating the resource, other processes/threads are trying to read cache.
+They fail, and begin to repeat the same work what process/thread nr 1 is doing, because there is no such thing like process synchronization builded into most of the cached systems available for PHP.

 1. Performance downspike happens, everything is slowed down, and it's magnified by number of concurrent threads and load the Job is creating.
 That means degradation of user experience on Your site.
-There are various measurement tests and opinions on the Net regarding page load time, but many indicates that when page loads longer then 200 ms it starts to annoy the Visitor.
-Loading time longer than a dozen of seconds is simply unacceptable for casual Visitor on Your Website.
+There are various measurement tests and opinions on the Net regarding page load time, but many indicates that when page time load is longer then 200 ms, it annoys the Visitor.
+Loading time longer than a dozen of seconds is simply unacceptable for Visitor on Your Website.

-1. It continues to the moment when last of the job is done.
-When that time is higher than cached item expiration time, then You are in serious trouble.
+1. Hanging continues to the moment when last of the job is done.
+When that time of hanging is higher than cached item expiration time, then You are in serious troubles.

-**This is called cache slamming and it's wrong!**

 > There should be only one process creating the resource at the time, while others should yeld, wait and sleep until first proces will finish the job.
 After that the sleeping processes should be woken up and read newly created resource from cache.

-You may not see the problem until you have low traffic on Your website, but when You're starting to achieve success and popularity grows, so website traffic and number of concurrent processes/threads requiring cached resource, it may lead to problems like cache slamming and performance down spikes.
+You may not see the problem until you have low traffic on Your website, but when popularity of Your website grows, traffic and number of concurrent processes/threads requiring cached resources grows too.
+It may lead to unexpected problems when creating a cached item take even few seconds.

 # The Solution to Slamming and basic No Slam Cache usage